 There’s also Acer’s Iconia W700 tablet.
 It’s more expensive than these other two listed above, mainly because it’s a lot more powerful, as it is motorized by Intel Core i3/i5 processors, and not an Intel Atom Z Chip.
 That makes the W700 better suited even for heavier activities, including photo or video editing, serious multitasking or even some games.

 At the same time, the W700 is just as pricey, if not pricier, than a similar specked regular mini laptop and using an 11.6 inch tablet PC with such kind of hardware might not be very comfortable.
 Still, if you’re interested in this one, you’ll find more details about it, including pics, pricing details and user reviews, via this link.

-Last but not least we have the Dell Venue Pro 11 or the Microsoft Surface Pro 2, but since both feature 10 inch displays, we’ll talk more about them in this other post.
+Last but not least we have the Dell Venue Pro 11 or the Microsoft Surface Pros, but we’ll talk more about them in this other post.

 As you’ve seen in the rows above, there are still a couple of good options for 11.6 inch mini laptops and ultrabooks these days.

-Those machines listed in the first sections of this post as mainstream options are probably going to be the best picks for the average user, with good features and excellent value for money.
-The Chromebooks are great inexpensive machines, well suited for children or as a secondary travel device.
+Those machines listed in the first sections of this post are probably going to be the best picks for the average user, with good features and excellent value for money.
+The Chromebooks are great inexpensive machines as well, well suited for children or as a secondary travel devices.

 Of course, if you still haven’t find a proper ultra-portable for your needs and budget, you should also check out my lists of 10 inch devices or 12 inch mini laptops.
 Or have a look at my massive list of recommended ultrabooks.